 The furnace fan limit switch controls your furnace’s blower motor.
 If the switch goes out, it might sound like your furnace running continuously, even though just the blower is going.

 You might notice a furnace error code if there’s a problem with the limit switch.
-Your furnace will speak through a blinking red light on the front of your heating system.
+Your furnace will communicate through a blinking red light on the front of your heating system.

-Our Experts can identify and correct any problems you’re having with your furnace blower motor.
-Sometimes this can involve replacement parts, like the control board, faulty wiring or the fan switch itself.
+Our Experts can identify and fix any issues you’re having with your furnace blower motor.
+Often this can involve replacement parts, like the control board, faulty wiring or the fan switch itself.

-Like anything else in your home, your thermostat can wear out over time and need to be replaced.
-If you’re due for a new one, ask us about installing a smart thermostat.
+Like anything else in your home, your thermostat can break down over time and need to be replaced.
+If you’re due for a new one, ask us about getting a smart thermostat.

-These thermostats make it easy to save energy, because they develop an energy-efficient heating and cooling schedule based on your needs.
-Additionally, you’ll be able to adjust and keep tabs on your thermostat from just about anyplace with your phone.
+These thermostats make it simple to save energy, because they create an energy-efficient heating and cooling schedule according to your needs.
+Additionally, you’ll be able to set and monitor your thermostat from just about anywhere with your phone.

-Your furnace relies on ductwork to circulate hot air to vents across your home.
-If your home or ductwork is older, your furnace might be operating all the time since the ductwork is leaking hot air in the attic.
+Your furnace uses ductwork to distribute hot air to vents throughout your home.
+If your home or ductwork is older, your furnace might be operating constantly because the ductwork is leaking hot air in the attic.

-Diagnosing this leaky ductwork and other airflow issues can be tricky to resolve on your own, since it’s hidden behind walls and ceilings.
-Our Experts can help with identifying and taking care of any air duct repair service that you need.
+Identifying this leaky ductwork and other airflow issues can be tricky to troubleshoot on your own, since it’s concealed behind walls and ceilings.
+Our Experts can help with diagnosing and taking care of any air duct repair service that you require.

-Troubleshooting furnace problems can be annoying, especially when it affects your comfort, energy efficiency and heating bill.
+Troubleshooting furnace issues can be annoying, especially when it impacts your comfort, energy efficiency and heating bill.
 When it comes to furnaces, there’s a reason why we say we’re Experts in our industry.
-You can count on our ACE-certified technicians to resolve your problem quickly and affordably.
-And what’s even better, we back our HVAC system repairs with a 100% satisfaction guarantee for one year.* Call us at 251-202-7503 to book your appointment today.
+You can rely on our ACE-certified technicians to resolve your problem quickly and affordably.
+And what’s even better, we back our HVAC system repairs with a 100% satisfaction guarantee for one year.* Contact us at to schedule your appointment today.